ubco-cmps/cosc123_course/class/week13/test.md

 # Test

-This week is Test 5 AND Bonus Test 5, and it will mostly be on the contents of Weeks 11-12, or Object Oriented Programming and Arrays.
+This week is Test 4, and it will mostly be on the contents of Weeks 8-10, or Methods and Object Oriented Programming.

 Here is what it will cover:

+- Methods
 - Object Oriented Programming
-- Arrays

 You will have approximately 60 minutes to do the Test.